Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 • Have adequate seizure frequency: Enough seizures to significantly impact quality of life

-• Are willing to undergo evaluation: Comprehensive testing and potential surgical risks are acceptable
+• Are willing to undergo evaluation: Complete testing and potential surgical risks are acceptable

 • Have failed medical optimization: Multiple medication trials have been unsuccessful